Frequently Asked Questions

 Q- What is the minimum age to participate in axe throwing?

-* Unless with parent supervision.
+* With parent supervision.

 Q- Do I need to arrive early for my reservation?